Hassamulhaq-devops/az-aks-unreal-pixel-streaming/README.md

 We will need to build and push the Game Server Components to our Azure Container Registry (ACR) for use in our AKS Cluster.

 > NOTE:
+>
 > For the Game image, you will need an unreal project that was compiled on a Linux-based machine.
 > We provide a sample project that can be used as a starting point [here](https://github.com/appdevgbb/unreal-engine-sample-project)

-If you are using this sample project, please do the following:
+If you are using this sample project, please do the following.

+Steps:
 1. git clone https://github.com/appdevgbb/unreal-engine-sample-project.git
 1. cd unreal-engine-sample-project
 1. docker build -t $CONTAINER_URI/game:4.27 -f Dockerfile .